 III.
 Singles: Qualifying Rounds

-Before purchasing any entries, players must be registered.
-A registered player may purchase qualifying round entries in one or more appropriate divisions (at most one skill division, plus special divisions if eligible).
-Each purchased entry is specific to one division.
-Players should keep their registered player number handy for use when purchasing entries.
-Up to two entries may be purchased at a time by a player, although no more than two entries may be outstanding.
-Any coupons for free entries must be redeemed at the registration desk.
+Before purchasing any tickets, players must be registered.
+A registered player may purchase qualifying round tickets in one or more appropriate divisions (at most one skill division, plus special divisions if eligible).
+Each purchased ticket is specific to one division.
+Players should keep their registered player number handy for use when purchasing tickets.

-Entries will not be sold for any division beyond the posted time, nor will entries be sold for the Classics Division except when it is operating.
-Entries are non-refundable unless by special permission or as described herein.
+Tickets will not be sold for any division beyond the posted time, nor will tickets be sold for the Classics Division except when it is operating.
+Tickets are non-refundable unless by special permission or as described herein.

-When a competitor is ready to play a qualifying round entry, he or she approaches the bank of machines designated for the division corresponding to the entry.
-The player will select the appropriate machine to be played for the qualifying entry.
+When a competitor is ready to play a qualifying round ticket, he or she approaches the bank of machines designated for the division corresponding to the ticket.
+The player will select the appropriate machine to be played for the qualifying ticket.
 The exact number of machines in each bank may vary from division to division and from tournament to tournament.
 A typical example might be a bank of twelve machines, from which six count toward the overall qualifying score.

-Only the highest score achieved on each machine, no matter how many times a machine has been played, will count.
+Only the highest score achieved by the player on each machine, no matter how many times that player has played that specific machine, will count toward that players score.
 The player will line up behind the machine he or she wants to play.
 When it is the player’s turn, he or she will signal for a scorekeeper who will take down the player’s number.
 At no time may the player begin play on any machine without being instructed to do so by the scorekeeper.
-Players may select a different machine for each qualifying entry.
+Players may select a different machine for each qualifying ticket.

 After playing each game, the player will request that the scorekeeper record his or her score before leaving the machine.
 It is the player’s responsibility to ensure that the scorekeeper takes down the score, and to verify the score for correctness prior to submission.
 If a player’s score is recorded incorrectly and the result is beneficial to the player, tournament directors reserve the right to correct the mistake.
 In all other qualifying situations, the recorded score will stand.

-When each attempt has been completed, the player must submit the entry by pressing the “COMPLETE/SAVE THIS TICKET” button.
+When each ticket has been completed, the player must verify the score with the scorekeeper prior to its submission.

-At any point during play or immediately after play has been completed, the player may elect to abandon his or her attempt by notifying the scorekeeper.
-The player would then press the “VOID THIS TICKET” button.
-This will void the score for that specific entry, and the entry will not be entered into the scoring system except as a “void”, which does not affect scoring in any way.
-No money will be refunded for a voided entry.
-Once all games have been completed and the “COMPLETE/SAVE” button pressed, the void option is no longer available.
+At any point during play or immediately after play has been completed, the player may elect to abandon his or her ticket by notifying the scorekeeper that the ticket in question should be voided.
+This will void the score for that specific ticket, and the ticket will not be entered into the scoring system except as a “void”, which does not affect scoring in any way.
+No money will be refunded for a voided ticket.

-Players who begin an entry must remain present to complete the entry or risk it being voided by a scorekeeper or tournament director.
+Players who begin a ticket must remain present to complete the ticket or risk it being voided by a scorekeeper or tournament director.

 Scores posted on a particular machine are maintained in a ranking.
 Point values are assigned to each position in this ranking.
 The overall qualifying score of a competitor is the total of the point values assigned to his or her highest scores on the machines that have been played.
 Because the rankings will change as new scores are posted on each machine, the overall qualifying score of a competitor may change as the qualifying rounds progress.